kukuu/http-restful-clients/README.md

 2. GraphQL - GraphQL is an application layer query language that interprets a string by a server, which then returns the required data in a specified format.
-The response format is described in the query and defined by the client instead of the server: they are called client‐specified queries.
+The response format is described in the query and defined by the client instead of the server.
+They are called client‐specified queries.

 3. To execute any of the applications, first run mpm install where you find package.json file.